-Providers, rejoice: new CPT codes for remote patient monitoring are here!
+Providers, rejoice: new CPT codes for remote patient monitoring (RPM) are here!

 In 2018, the AMA introduced three new remote patient monitoring CPT codes to incentivize the adoption of remote patient monitoring.
 CMS decided to reimburse for the new codes in the 2019 Medicare Physician Fee Schedule.